dbpedia/webid/README.md

 You can upload the PKCS12 certificate (.pfx) to your browser by using the password you entered when running the script.
 That's it, you're all set to use your WebId.

 *Security Notice*: the PKCS12 file contains the private key.
-Keep it a secret and entrust it only to reliable applications such as your browser, `curl` or other software that should act on your behalf (like your browser loging in for you).
+Keep it a secret and entrust it only to reliable applications such as your browser, `curl` or other software that should act on your behalf (like your browser logging in for you).

 ## Public/Private Key
 ### Generation